 The Home and Community-Based Services (HCBS) Waiver programs serve persons with disabilities who live at home or in non-medical facilities (like Assisted Living or Board and Care facilities) instead of a nursing home (a.k.a. long-term care facility).
-The HCBS waivers use special Medi-Cal eligibility rules (waiver rules), that allow the income and property belonging to the spouse or parent of the waiver person to be exempted or “waived”.
+The HCBS waivers use special Medi-Cal eligibility rules (waiver rules), that allow the income belonging to the spouse or parent of the waiver person to be exempted or “waived”.

 Your worker can provide you with more information regarding which program is more beneficial to you.